Buildwas Abbey: Arrested decay and artistic licence

-More helpful as a witness to the condition of the church is a sketch from about 1800 by Edward Williams, vicar of Battlefield Church, showing it much as in 1731, although its south west viewpoint shows that a small part of the south nave wall still stood.
+More helpful as a witness to the condition of the church is a sketch from about 1800 by Edward Williams, incumbent of Battlefield Church, showing it much as in 1731, although its south west viewpoint shows that a small part of the south nave wall still stood.
 Other artists tended to bend the truth to their own preconceptions of a medieval ruin.
 Although a trained architect, John Coney could not resist sharpening the arches of the church, to conform to a preconception of the gothic, in his 1825 illustration for an important revision of William Dugdale's Monasticon, although the actual building has only very blunt points, characteristic of late Romanesque architecture.
 In 1839 Rev John Cox Bayliss, a railway engineer and draughtsman, presented the ruined church from the north west in an idyllic riverine scene that revealed the remaining cloister walls had gone, probably decades earlier.
 As Eyton noted in 1858:

 Now at length the time has come when a changed state of feeling again views such Ruins as sacred;—sacred to departed genius and taste, sacred to the ever-living beauty of grandeur and repose, sacred indeed to yet higher and holier associations, of which nothing but a too narrow Sectarianism would forbid the indulgence.

-For Mackenzie Walcott two decades later Eyton's exalted view of Buildwas had to supplemented with the practical value of tourism:
+For Mackenzie Walcott two decades later Eyton's exalted view of Buildwas had to be supplemented with the practical value of tourism:

 These unrestored memorials of the infinite taste and genius of our forefathers, who built for eternity, are very precious as a school of instruction, and should be regarded as national monuments. ....The careful preservation of these remains from demolition and wanton injury, and the stoppage of the progress of further decay materially conduce to the attractions and interest of their neighbourhood, and the good name of those persons into whose hands their safe keeping has devolved.

 Deterioration of the ruins seems to have been largely arrested by Eyton's time and Walcott's 1877 study included a plan little different from that in recent guides to the abbey.
 The claustral buildings to the north of the nave were now down to footings but the abbey church showed little change since the Bucks' engraving, which Walcott had copied.
 In 1915 the ruins were the subject of a protection order under the Ancient Monuments Consolidation and Amendment Act 1913.
 In 1925 Major H. R. Moseley placed the site in the care of the Commissioners His Majesty's Works, whence it passed to the Ministry of Works and its successors, at present English Heritage.
 Maintenance continues: in 2019, for example, the south wall of the presbytery was partially fenced off for repairs.